jw-mcgrath/pyvectorsearch/README.md

-# pyvectorsearch
+# PyVectorSearch

-Pythonic and non-optimized versions of vector indices for educational purposes
+A repo for vector search index research